X-Cart Store Security

 X-Cart doesn’t store credit card data info to avoid an unauthorized access to customers’ payment information and is integrated with the certified payment solutions only.
 So just choose any online payment system that is pci-dss compliant and processes transactions securely.
-Altenative payment solutions can be used via a special pci-dss certified module - X-Payments.
+Alternative payment solutions can be used via a special pci-dss certified addon - X-Payments.

-X-Cart has a built-in antifraud protection via the AntiFraud Service Connector module.
-The module helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.
+X-Cart has a built-in antifraud protection via the addon AntiFraud Service Connector.
+The addon helps to identify online fraud using sophisticated checking algorithm and reduces chargebacks.

 As an additional mean of protection don’t allow anonimous checkout.
-You can engage customers in registering an account with your store using the Register On Checkout module.
+You can engage customers in registering an account with your store using the addon Register On Checkout.

 Address Verification System (AVS)